-The National Trust always come up trumps for family getaways and nearby to Salcombe, Overbecks Museum, a house filled to the brim of eccentric trinkets that will keep the toddlers enthralled, and subtropical gardens, full of palm and olive trees and banana plants will have you thinking you’re in sunnier climes.
+The National Trust always come up trumps for family getaways and nearby to Salcombe, Overbecks Gardens will keep the toddlers enthralled, and subtropical gardens, full of palm and olive trees and banana plants will have you thinking you’re in sunnier climes.
 You can even walk along the coast from East Soars Car Park (just over a mile away) and enjoy the spectacular views before arriving at Overbecks.

 10. The Art Café in Kingsbridge